VaariDesign/free-home/README.md

-Still in update:
-Adjust image for each configuration.
+Multiple things still need to be update:
+- Clean code / take off some extra lines
+- Adjust GUI layout for different size of sytems
+- Make GUI more beatiful